ccrome/whoismakingnews/content/homepage/data.md

 text="Not a Drag Queen subredit" href="https://www.reddit.com/r/NotADragQueen//">}}.

-Because the serious data recording isn't consistent in the first seven weeks, the data on this site starts at Week 8, and it's my intention to make sure we have at least a year of full data - which means the series will run at least through week 60, assuming nothing happens to prevent me from completing that task.
+Because the serious data recording isn't consistent in the first seven weeks it's my intention to make sure we have at least a year of full data - which means the series will run at least through week 60, assuming nothing happens to prevent me from completing that task.